amedeedaboville/repotracer/README.md

 This is a side project with no reliability guarantees.
 It also is optimized for the author's productivity/engagement.
 It uses heavyweight "dev-friendly" libraries, and doesn't focus too much on code cleanliness.
 The main priority is to get value now (the nice data/graphs), rather than build a timeless masterpiece.

+That doesn't mean it's meant as a filthy mess.
+Here are the main concepts:

+Repotracer manages a a collection of `Stat` objects.
+These are specified by a `StatConfig`, and they mostly define some params + the `Measurement` (ie the actual command to run, like `tokei`, `ripgrep`, a custom script, etc).

+A `Stat` can run itself, and that will update the csv for that stat.
+From the POV a user, they care about running many `Stat`s on a single repo, so we aggregate those into a `RepoConfig`.
+This mainly defines where to download the repo.
+There is the idea that the repo storage could be pluggable, eg if the repo is stored on NFS or something different.

+The overall config object is `GlobalConfig`, and it composes a couple basic parameters plus a list of `RepoConfig`s.

+In theory a bunch of things can be made pluggable, but we'll wait until we need to swap anything out to define the interfaces.

+We use pandas to store & interface with the data, for ease of use.
+Pandas gives day-aggregation functions, and dataframe powers.